ro-the-creator/M6-Government-Collision-Prevention/notebooks/README.md

             - Vehicle Failure
             - Fewer People on Non-Motorized Vehicles

+- Government vehicles were involved in 157817/370001(~43%) of collisions in NYC from January 2022 - December 2025
 <details>
   <summary>
  KPIs from collisions with government-owned vehicles (As listed in DataFrame):</summary>